jonathansharpe/sharpes-hit-list/README.md

 # My Baseball Website

 This is a repository for my baseball website, which currently is a database of all the baseball games I've attended in person.
 While a couple pages are finished, the site as a whole is still in development, and I'm interested to see what other content I can add to improve the site.
+It is written in HTML and CSS, with Bootstrap as a framework.
+I also use JavaScript for generating the list of games for example.

 ## Pages
 ### Main Page